This blog was originally published in February 2021. It has been revised and updated for 2022.

 - Getting listed in the appropriate online directories, such as Yelp, Google My Business, etc.

-- Backlinks from reputable websites
+- Gaining backlinks from reputable websites

-- Guest blogging on other sites
+- Posting a guest blog on other sites

 3. Keep Voice Search and Semantic SEO in Mind